kblair-phd/kblair-phd.github.io/_publications/2023-dialogue.md

 You can view and download this article [on Dialogue](https://www.dialoguejournal.com/articles/free-forever-to-act-for-themselveshoward-thurman-and-latter-day-saint-agency/).

+You can also hear me discuss this article [on a podcast](https://www.dialoguejournal.com/podcasts/exploring-howard-thurman-and-latter-day-saint-agency-with-kristen-blair/) or [on YouTube](https://www.youtube.com/watch?v=JNPU8QEf7vo&ab_channel=DialogueJournalofMormonThought).

 'Blair, Kristen.
 2023. &quot;Free Forever to Act for Themselves&quot;: Howard Thurman and Latter-day Saint Agency; <i>Dialogue</i>.'